cmkobel/tabseq/README.md

 ## R and tidyverse
 Working with sequences in a tabular format comes with some series pros.
 As this package is intended

-The concent is very simple, and hopefully you will find it powerful as well.
+The concent is very simple, and hopefully you will find it to be powerful as well.

 ## So, what does it look like?